 The second type of card carries the words “valid for work only with DHS authorization.”
 It is issued to people who have permission to live and work here temporarily.

 The third type is stamped “not valid for employment.”
 It is issued to noncitizens who don't have permission to work but need a Social Security number for other reasons, such as to apply for government benefits or services.

 In most cases, the first step toward getting a card is filling out an SS-5 application form, which you can download from the Social Security website or get from any Social Security office.
+Local offices fully reopened April 7 after being closed to walk-in traffic for more than two years due to the COVID-19 pandemic, but Social Security recommends calling in advance and scheduling an appointment to avoid long waits.
 For alternative application methods, see “Keep in mind” below.

 Noncitizens must provide proof of age, identity and immigration status when they apply, including:

 - An unexpired foreign passport

 - A foreign birth certificate, if it's available or the applicant can obtain it within 10 days (if not, Social Security might accept the passport or immigration papers as proof of age)